HiltonTod/HiltonTod.github.io/_posts/words/2023-05-16-about-tech-writing.md

 ## Write (TW)

-This might be surprising, but writing the document—or document set—is often the last thing a technical writer does.
+This might be surprising, but writing the document—or documentation set—is often the last thing a technical writer does.

 Before we can begin writing, we need to gain a sufficient understanding of the technology and how to use it.
 During this initial timeframe, we'll